violentmonkey/violentmonkey.github.io/content/pages/get-it/index.md

 date: 2017-03-13 18:16:24
 ---

-Violentmonkey is built with web extension APIs.
+Violentmonkey is built with WebExtension APIs.
 It supports a lot of browsers.

 You can either install it from web stores or build from source code.

-## Chromium based browsers
+## WebExtension-compatible browsers

 Chrome, Firefox 57+, Edge, Chromium, Opera 15+, Vivaldi, QQBrowser, etc.